-If you do not know how to squat properly (or do any other kind of resistance exercise), you may want to consider hiring a personal trainer to teach you the basics.
+If you do not know how to squat correctly (or do any other kind of resistance exercise), you may want to consider hiring a personal trainer to teach you the basics.
 A trainer will help you learn proper form and give you tips on how to progress over time.

 Some people worry about the expense of hiring a trainer.
 But, if you are brand new to the gym, it is worth it to hire a professional to help you avoid costly injuries later on.
-You will pay more up front, but you will save a lot of money further down the road.
+You will pay more upfront, but you will save a lot of money further down the road.
 Plus, research shows that one-on-one personal training is an effective method of changing your attitude about physical activity.